Ellie Cole: Recognition

 Cole was the flag bearer for Australia at the 2020 Tokyo Paralympic Games Closing Ceremony.
 In 2022, she was awarded Most Outstanding Woman in Sport at the Australian Women in Sport Awards.
+She was promoted to Member of the Order of Australia in the 2024 Australia Day Honours for her "significant service to sport as an advocate for diversity and inclusion".

+She was awarded the Rising Star Award at the 2024 Australian Sports Commission Media Awards.